|

 can apply as soon as they return to work.
 They

-also prefer a course notebook which is written and
+also prefer a 3-ring course binder which is written and

 carefully covered in a textbook fashion and which

-will serve as a familiar guide or resource manual
+will serve as a familiar guide and resource manual

 after the course.
 For those who are willing to

-take a week out of their busy schedules, the
+take nine afternoons out of their busy schedule, the

 course meets these preferences with unparalleled